 - You make one payment that covers the car’s depreciation over the lease term, sales tax on that value, and the sum of all remaining monthly payments.
 This option is typically best for the customer, not the lease company.
 You are not paying for the entire value of the vehicle, only for the depreciation portion of your lease.
 The total interest is based on the residual portion, so you do not pay interest on the depreciation portion.

 - In the second method, which is more common, the lessor calculates the monthly payments in the traditional way.
 Then, they multiply that value by the number of months in your lease term to get your up-front payment.
 This method is more profitable for the dealer and it is more straightforward to calculate.

 There are many reasons to consider a one-pay lease including:

 - Save money.
-Many lessors will give you a huge break on interest when you pay upfront, which can add up to thousands of dollars over the course of your lease.
+Many lessors will give you a huge break on interest (money factor) when you pay upfront, which can add up to thousands of dollars over the course of your lease.